Do Bumble Bees Sting?

 Now to the question:

 Yes, they do, but they do so very rarely.
-Similar to most animals, they are quite peaceful and will only sting if they feel threatened or their hive is in danger.
-They do not form swarms like other bee types and only sting when truly provoked.
+Similar to most bees, bumblebees rarely sting, and they are quite peaceful insects.
+They will only sting if they feel threatened or their hive is in danger.

-Only female bumblebees (queens and workers) have stingers, male bumblebees (drones) do not.
+Only female bumble bees (queens and workers) have stingers, male bumblebees (drones) do not.
 But they are so good-natured that getting a female to sting you is actually a major undertaking.

 “No male bee of any species can sting, even honeybees, and bumblebees”